top of page

 Pronouns: They/them and she/her

-Kaila is a 4th-year graduate student in the Clinical Psychology PhD program at Palo Alto University (PAU) with an Emphasis in LGBTQ.
-They received their BA in Psychology from CSU East Bay in 2018.
-They are currently completing a practicum at San Jose Job Corps and have completed placements at the Gronowski Center's Sexual and Gender Identities Clinic and at Adolescent Counseling Services’ Outlet Program for LGBTQ Youth.
-They also served 3 years as the Public Relations Officer for the Psychological Association of Gender Expression and Sexuality (PAGES) at PAU.
-Their research interests include social experiences of autistic transgender and nonbinary adults and consensual non-monogamy/polyamory.
+Kaila is a 5th-year graduate student and doctoral candidate in the Clinical Psychology PhD program at Palo Alto University (PAU) with an Emphasis in LGBTQ+.
+Kaila earned their MS in Clinical Psychology from PAU in 2023 and their BA in Psychology from CSU East Bay in 2018.
+They have completed 3 years of practicum training at San Jose Job Corps, the Outlet Program for LGBTQ+ Youth at Adolescent Counseling Services, and the Sexual and Gender Identities Clinic at the Gronowski Center as well as supplemental practicum training at Freedom Camp.
+Kaila served 3 years as the Public Relations Officer for the Psychological Association of Gender Expression and Sexuality (PAGES) at PAU.
+Their research interests include the intersection of autism and transgender/nonbinary identities and consensual non-monogamy/polyamory.

 alexis.jpeg